XmYx/deforum-studio/README.md

    pip install -e .
    ```

-## Testing
+## End-to-end Testing

+### End-to-end test Setup

 Prior to testing make sure you clone the `https://github.com/deforum-studio/deforum-presets.git` into the deforum folder within the root directory.
 Settings files assume a path of `~/deforum/presets/settings/` by default.
 You can verify that the path's are setup correctly by running `python tests/test_animation_pipeline.py`.

+### Running end-to-end tests

+- For simple end-to-end tests, run the scripts under
-For a full settings run you can use the `deforum test` cli command in the terminal.
-This will run all presets in the settings folder (`~/deforum/presets/settings/` by default).
+- For a full settings run you can use the `deforum test` cli command in the terminal.
+This will run all presets in the settings folder (`~/deforum/presets/settings/` by default) and will take several hours.

 ## CLI Commands
 Deforum has the following CLI modes: